oracle/node-oracledb/doc/api.md

 { io: 'ChrisJones', o: 101 }
 ```

-An alternative to the named bind syntax is positional syntax:
+An alternative to the 'bind by name' syntax is 'bind by array' syntax:

 ```javascript
 var bindVars = [